-The Core allows students to craft their own educational pathway in their chosen field of study but ensures that our graduates are ready for challenges of the contemporary world and can ignite the world with their passion, knowledge, and commitment to social justice.
+The Core is not a checklist.
+While the Core does offer a common intellectual experience to our community of learners, it also allows students to craft their own educational pathway in their chosen field of study.
+LMU's Core prepares our graduates to face contemporary challenges and inspires them to ignite the world with their passion, knowledge, and dedication to social justice.

 Through the LMU Core, students will...